 From Iglesias we drove towards the coast.
 If you are interested in Lost Places, the ruins at Nebida might be interesting for you.
 Okay, it’s not lost places in the real sense of the word.
 The buildings of the old mining companies and mines are nevertheless exciting.
 The way via the coastal road SP83 is worth the trip alone.
 In Nebida there is also a panoramic path with a great view of the cliffs of the coastline (directly at the entrance of the village, coming from Fontanamare).

 Sant’ Antioco – the small island in the southwest of Sardinia

 Via a dam in the southwest of Sardinia you can also reach the small island of Sant’ Antioco.
 We visited the island for a short time on the way back to our apartment.
 The city centre of Sant’ Antioco is, like many of the other small towns, very charming.

 NATO base in paradise

 On the next drive to our apartment in Santa Margarita du Pula we passed one of the largest military training areas in Italy.
 The entire Capo Teulada is closed except for one beach “Le Dune”.
 Did you know that Sardinia is (unfortunately) a popular destination for the military as well?
 Many larger bases are in Sardinia.
 The beach “Le Dune” can also be closed by the Italian Ministry of Defence during manoeuvres.
 It is best to inquire first.
 Generally speaking, the places on Sardinia are not far apart by our standards.
 The location between the mountains with its serpentines increases the driving time considerably.

 Highlights in the South of Sardinia

 Our highlights in the southwest were the great beaches and the horseback riding trip along the coast.
 After a week we went to the northeast, where we also had a lot of great experiences!
-Just check back in; the report will follow soon or just subscribe to the newsletter for notification.
+Here you can read more about the north of Sardinia.
 You may also check our post about Gran Canaria or the island of Tenerife, which we recently visited in January.